SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 [slide hideTitle]
 # Class Definition​

-Classes are used as a blueprint, defining the structure for an object.
+Classes are used as a blueprint, defining the structure of an object.

 Inside its body, a class can **contain**: